benmepham/MigrateGitlabToForgejo/README.md

 # Migration utility for moving from Gitlab to Gogs / Gitea

-This tools provides an automated way to copy all repositories in a namespaces from Gitlab to Gogs / Gitea.
+This tools provides an automated way to copy all repositories in a namespaces from Gitlab to Gogs / Gitea / Forgejo.

 All tags and branches are copied.
 Organizations in Gogs are supported as well.

+## My changes

+- Archive repository on GitLab after migration.
+- use HTTPS rather than SSH.
+Must setup the credentials before first run.

 ## Usage

 Type `python migrate_gitlab_to_gogs.py --help` for usage information.
 It will print

 ```
 usage: migrate_gitlab_to_gogs.py [-h] --source_namespace SOURCE_NAMESPACE
                                  [--add_to_private]